 IELTS overall score of 6.5 (with no band score less than 6) or equivalent

-To complete the Graduate Diploma of Financial Planning, students must attain a total of 8 credit points consisting of 7 credit points of core units and 1 credit points of elective units chosen from a specified list.
+To complete the Graduate Diploma of Financial Planning, students must attain a total of 8 credit points consisting of 7 credit points of core units and 1 credit points of elective units chosen from a specified list, plus completion of MAI010 Academic Integrity and MAA071 Pre-Term: Getting to Grips with Postgraduate Study (0-credit point compulsory units).
 Most units (think of units as 'subjects') are equal to 1 credit point

 Plus 1 credit points of elective units from: